Enoch Powell: Death

 A few hours following Powell's final admission to King Edward VII's Hospital in London, he asked where his lunch was.
 On being told that he was being fed intravenously, he remarked, "I don't call that much of a lunch."
 These were his last recorded words.
-On 8 February 1998, he died there at the age of 85.
+He died there on 8 February 1998 at the age of 85.
+He was survived by his widow and two daughters.
 His study of the Gospel of John remained unfinished.

-Dressed in a brigadier's uniform, Powell's body was buried in his regiment's plot in Warwick Cemetery, Warwickshire, ten days after a family funeral service at Westminster Abbey and public services at St. Margaret's, Westminster and the Collegiate Church of St Mary, Warwick.
+Dressed in his brigadier's uniform, Powell's body was buried in his regiment's plot in Warwick Cemetery, Warwickshire, ten days after a family funeral service at Westminster Abbey and public services at St Margaret's, Westminster, and the Collegiate Church of St Mary, Warwick.

-Over 1,000 people attended Powell's funeral, and during the ceremony he was hailed as a man of prophecy, political sacrifice and as a great parliamentarian.
-During the service, Lord Biffen said that Powell's nationalism "certainly did not bear the stamp of racial superiority or xenophobia".
-After Powell's death, many Conservative politicians paid tribute to him, including former British Prime Minister Margaret Thatcher, who said, "There will never be anybody else so compelling as Enoch Powell.
+Following Powell's death many politicians, including his rivals, paid tribute to him.
+Prime Minister Tony Blair said, "However controversial his views, he was one of the great figures of 20th-century British politics, gifted with a brilliant mind.
+However much we disagreed with many of his views, there was no doubting the strength of his convictions or their sincerity, or his tenacity in pursuing them, regardless of his own political self-interest."
+Thatcher said, "There will never be anybody else so compelling as Enoch Powell.
 He was magnetic.
 Listening to his speeches was an unforgettable privilege.
 He was one of those rare people who made a difference and whose moral compass led us in the right direction."
-Other mourners at the service included socialist Labour MP Tony Benn who, despite criticising the Rivers of Blood speech, maintained a close relationship with Powell, and when asked why he had attended the funeral, simply responded with "he was my friend."
+Over 1,000 people attended Powell's funeral.
+During the ceremony he was hailed as a man of prophecy, political sacrifice and as a great parliamentarian.
+During the service Lord Biffen said that Powell's nationalism "certainly did not bear the stamp of racial superiority or xenophobia".
+Other mourners at the service included the socialist Labour MP Tony Benn, who, despite criticising the Rivers of Blood speech, maintained a close relationship with Powell.
+Asked why he had attended the funeral, Benn responded: "he was my friend."

-Other politicians, including his rivals, also paid tribute to him, including former Labour party leader Tony Blair who said, "However controversial his views, he was one of the great figures of 20th-century British politics, gifted with a brilliant mind.
-However much we disagreed with many of his views, there was no doubting the strength of his convictions or their sincerity, or his tenacity in pursuing them, regardless of his own political self-interest."

-He was survived by his widow and two daughters.